Suitable for all constitutions, vegetable bāth is a simple, nourishing and balancing dish.

 1. Rinse dāl, cover with water and soak overnight, 8 – 10 hours, then drain.

 2. Cut vegetables into small uniform pieces, measure remaining ingredients – set aside.

-3. Bring water, rice and dāl to boil, reduce heat to maintain a rapid simmer.
+3. Bring water, rice and soaked dāl to boil, reduce heat to maintain a rapid simmer.
 Simmer, uncovered, for 20 – 25 minutes, or until water has evaporated and rice is cooked.
 Turn off heat.
-Cover, set aside for 10 minutes.
+Cover and set aside for 10 minutes.

-4. In a skillet, over medium-high heat, heat the oil, add mustard seeds; when the seeds turn grey and pop, turn down heat, add asafoetida, turmeric and curry leaves.
+4. In a skillet, over medium-high heat, heat the oil, add mustard seeds; when the seeds turn grey and pop, turn down heat, add asafoetida, curry leaves and turmeric.

 5. Add vegetables – mix well.

 6. Add water and ½ tsp salt, simmer uncovered until vegetables soften – 15 -20 minutes, stir once or twice.

 7. Add vegetables, coconut, sambar powder, remaining salt, ghee and coriander.